 The church was located in the northern part of the town, on a plot separated from the market square by a building block, on the bank of the escarpment gently sloping towards the river.
 It obtained the form of a three-nave, four-bay hall with a separate two-bay chancel, a western tower and a sacristy placed at the chancel from the north.
 The presbytery was built on a square plan ended from the east by three sides.
 Its slender building was surrounded with buttresses and filled with gothic windows with lancet shape.
 The interior was covered with a rib vault.
 A communications turret was erected at the site of the south wall of the chancel and the eastern wall of the southern aisle.

-In the second stage of construction, a rectangular nave has been erected with dimensions of 57.8 x 24.2 meters.
+In the second stage of construction, a rectangular corpus has been erected with dimensions of 57.8 x 24.2 meters.
 It had the form of a three-nave hall.
 Naves were founded on three pairs of octagonal, smooth pillars and two pairs of semi-pillars.
-Pillars support stellar vaults and roof rack.
+Pillars support stellar vaults and roof truss.
 Perimeter walls have large three-sided, pointed windows.
 At the south-west corner, a six-sided communication tower with a conical, brick helmet was located.
 On the east side, the nave is topped with a triangular gable, which is separated by narrow, lancet blendes.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.

 Website architektura.pomorze.pl, Trzebiatów – Kościół Mariacki ( Treptow – Marienkirche )